ahadcove/Junction-Draw-Multiplayer/README.md

 * Clone Repository
 * npm install
 * npm start
+* Goto localhost:4545
 * signup as a new user
 * Enter a name
 * Have fun
 * Invite some friends